 In the grocery, hospitality, and airline markets, loyalty schemes are increasing due to a good reason: customers who join a rewards scheme (and send it a positive review) are nearly 80 % more likely to continue spending money on the brand.

-However, the effect on the bottom line of a brand is immense when customers stop engaging for the incentives.
+However, the impact on the bottom line of a brand is immense when customers stop engaging for incentives.